-Phillips continued to make an impact on Miami's cross country program in her second year (2010), as she coached Rachel Patterson to a berth in the NCAA Championship.
+Phillips continued to make an impact on Miami's cross country program in her second year, as she coached Rachel Patterson to a berth in the NCAA Cross Country Championship.
 Patterson was just the eighth female RedHawk in school history to make the NCAA Championship and came within three seconds and six places of earning All-America honors, as she finished 46th.
 Patterson also broke the 6K school record at the NCAA Great Lakes Regional where she was fifth.

-As a team, Phillips led the 'Hawks to third-place finishes at both the Indoor and Outdoor MAC Championships in 2010-11, with the indoor finish tying for the best in school history.
-Again five RedHawks qualified for the NCAA East Preliminary Rounds, including Patterson and Paterra, who made the NCAA Championships.
+As a team, Phillips led the 'Hawks to third-place finishes at both the Indoor and Outdoor MAC Championships, with the indoor finish tying for the best in school history.
+For the second straight year, five RedHawks also qualified for the NCAA East Preliminary Rounds, including Patterson and Tori Paterra, who made the NCAA Championships.
 Eleven RedHawks garnered All-MAC honors in track in 2011 as well, including four individual MAC champions outdoors and two indoors.

-The cross country team has been named an All-Academic Team by the USTFCCCA in each of Phillips' five years at Miami, and the track and field team has garnered All-Academic Team honors the past four years.
-Twenty-eight 'Hawks have been named Academic All-MAC in track, including 10 in 2011-12, and 11 have landed on the USTFCCCA All-Academic Team during Phillips' tenure.
-Thirteen RedHawks have also earned Academic All-MAC honors in cross country in Phillips' five years, while the cross country team won Miami Athletics' Hal Jasper Award for community service in 2009-10.
+Both the track & field and cross country teams were named All-Academic Teams by the USTFCCCA in each of Phillips' first two years at Miami, while 13 'Hawks have been named Academic All-MAC in track and six have landed on the USTFCCCA All-Academic Team during Phillips' tenure.
+Five RedHawks have also earned Academic All-MAC honors in cross country in Phillips' two years, while the cross country team won Miami Athletics' Hal Jasper Award for community service in 2009-10.

 Before coming to Oxford, Phillips served as the assistant women's cross country/track and field coach at Purdue University.
 She coached middle and long-distance runners for four seasons at Purdue and brought 10 years of experience coaching in collegiate athletics to Miami.
 During the course of her coaching career, Phillips has guided 36 student-athletes to the NCAA Championships in either cross country or track and field.